naninovel/docs/docs/api/index.md

 waitInput | Boolean | Whether to wait for user input after finishing the printing task.
 Default value is controlled via `Auto Wait` property in the printer actor configuration menu. br | Integer | Number of line breaks to prepend before the printed text.
 Default value is controlled via `Auto Line Break` property in the printer actor configuration menu. fadeTime | Decimal | Controls duration (in seconds) of the printers show and hide animations associated with this command.
-Default value for each printer is set in the actor configuration.
+Default value for each printer is set in the actor configuration. voiceId | String | Used by voice map utility to differentiate print commands with equal text within the same script.

 </div>